num-gssi/num-gssi.github.io/docs/venues.md

 **Address:** Via Michele Iacobucci, 2, 67100 L'Aquila AQ

-The rooms of the rectorate we mainly make use of are:
+The rooms we mainly make use of are:

 - Auditorium, floor -1.